fbpx

 How Does Time-of-Use Work?

-Rather than being charged only by how much energy you use, Time-of-Use considers the time of day when energy is used.
-Renewable energy on the grid is higher during the day with lots of solar production, and at night with clean wind energy and hydropower.
-However, in the evening between the 4-9 p.m. “peak”, the sun sets and fossil fuel power plants switch on.
-This makes up for the loss of solar, and to meet the demand of people ending the workday and turning on appliances.
+Rather than being charged only by how much energy you use on different tiers (E-1 rate), Time-of-Use rates are based on how much energy you use during specific times of the day.
+Renewable energy generation in California is highest during the day with lots of solar production.
+While in the evenings between the 4-9 p.m. “peak”, the sun sets, and fossil fuel power plants switch on to meet the demand of people ending the workday and spiking electricity use.

-To maximize renewable energy usage, the state transitioned to Time-of-Use rates which makes energy cheaper during “off-peak” times, before 4 p.m. and after 9 p.m.
+To maximize renewable energy usage, the state transitioned to Time-of-Use rates which prices energy to be less during “off-peak” times, before 4 p.m. and after 9 p.m.
 By changing your energy intensive household activities to off-peak hours, you can save on your utility bill.

 How Do I Save Money on Time-of-Use?